- Joel Ervice, Associate Director

 Brandon Kitagawa, MS

-Brandon Kitagawa, is a Policy Associate for RAMP.
+Brandon Kitagawa, is a Senior Policy Associate for RAMP.
 He leads RAMP’s Environment Committee and all state level policy efforts for RAMP and CAFA (Community Action to Fight Asthma), a network of asthma coalitions in California that shape local, regional, and state policies to reduce the environmental triggers of asthma for school-aged children.
 Prior to joining RAMP, Brandon was a Community Organizer in Sacramento, CA working with local communities on youth development, neighborhood safety, and affordable housing.
 Between his undergraduate and graduate degrees, Brandon served as a Peace Corps Volunteer assisting environmental education, monitoring, and protection efforts of a marine reserve in Belize, Central America.
 Brandon is a graduate of Santa Clara University and received his MS degree from UC Davis.

 Anne Kelsey Lamb, MPH